private-octopus/picoquic/doc/multipath.md

 3. The path is not blocked by pacing or congestion control and has data to send.

+The "data to send" consideration incorporates the evaluation of path status and of steram affinity (see {{affinity}}).
+A path is deemed to have data to send if its status is "available" and there is data ready to be sent with no affinity to any other path, or regardless of status if a stream marked as having affinity to the path as data to send.

 This selection has to account for temporary unavailability of paths due to loss detection.
-If a path is experiencing high loss and can only send probes on time out, it should only be scheduled if when the probe timer expires.
+If a path is experiencing high loss and can only send probes on time out, it should only be scheduled when the probe timer expires.
 If all available paths are marked temporary unavailable, one of the standby paths will be scheduled.